schmich/sfs/README.md

 ## Install

-- [Download the zero-install binary](https://github.com/schmich/sfs/releases) to a directory on your `PATH`; or
+[Download the zero-install binary](https://github.com/schmich/sfs/releases) to a directory on your `PATH`.
-- `go get -u github.com/schmich/sfs/... && go install github.com/schmich/sfs/...`

 ## Usage